obscureorganization/ipa-tools/README.md

 # Acknowledgements
 Many thanks go to Robert Crittenden <rcritten@redhat.com> (@rcritten) who both wrote the original script that `ipa-import-users.py` was based on and gave permission to extend and re-publish that work under the [MIT License](LICENSE).

+Thanks to Scott Hanselman for the [suggestion and instructions on switching the git default branch from master to main](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).
+This repository transitioned to using `main` as its branch on 2020-06-14.

 # Legal
 Copyright (C) 2010 Red Hat, Inc.